canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 from kubeflow.katib import V1beta1TrialParameterSpec
 ```

-7. Create a pipeline step that will do data ingestion and cleanup.
-Setup transfer of clean data to the next step.
+7. Create a pipeline steps that will do data ingestion and cleanup.
+Setup transfer of clean data to the next step using S3 bucket.

 ```
 # Data ingest operation.